dan10ish/3DOF-RoboticArm-C/README.md

-# Yaw-Pitch Robotic Arm Simulation
+# 3 Degrees of Freedom Robotic Arm Simulation

-### Complete Mathematical modelling of YPP Robotic arm in `C` with no use of external libraries.
+### Complete Mathematical modelling of 3DOF (yaw-pitch-pitch) Robotic arm in `C` with no use of external libraries.

 Welcome to the repository for the yaw-pitch robotic arm simulation in C. This project demonstrates the application of forward and inverse kinematics, control dynamics, trajectory planning, and dynamic modeling for the YPP robotic arm.
 Below is a detailed guide on how to utilize and understand the components of this project.